 - Active Directory IP Address: Enter the IP address for the AD server.

-- Username: Enter your username as administrator of the account.
+- Username: Enter your username as admin of the account.

 - Domain: Enter the domain for the AD instance.